Biggest takeaways from Meghan Markle's first podcast

 The pair sat down and spoke about the negativity surrounding ambition in women, with Markle saying she doesn't "remember ever personally feeling the negative connotation behind the word 'ambitious'" until she started dating her husband.

 "And um, apparently ambition is, uh… a terrible, terrible thing, for a woman that is — according to some.
-So, since I've felt the negativity behind it, it's really hard to un-feel it.
+So, since I've felt the negativity behind it, it's really hard to un-feel it," she said.

 "I can't unsee it, either, in the millions of girls and women who make themselves smaller — so much smaller — on a regular basis."